On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Discussion and Conclusion

-In Figures \ref{Fig:01} and \ref{Fig:07b}, we see that there is a difference in amplitude and behavior of the $\mathcal{G}$ and kinetic moments of planets, both quantities being observations.
-Yet, the perihelion delays (Figure\ref{Fig:05a}), the areal velocities (Figure \ref{Fig:07a}) and the planetary rotations (Figure \ref{Fig:08}, top) display power laws of aphelia, whose behavior contrasts for instance with that of the kinetic moment (Figure \ref{Fig:07b}).
-The areal velocity being linearly linked to the kinetic moment of planets (equation \ref{eq:02b}), this must be the level at which the transfer is achieved.
-As shown in two volumes by \cite{Laplace1799} and recently addressed by \cite{Lopes2021, Lopes2022a}, variations in the Earth’s rotation axis (Figure \ref{Fig:06}) and rotation velocity (or length of day) are connected by a time derivative.
-Given the instantaneity and reciprocity of Galilean systems, any torque acting on the Sun is returned to Earth, whose rotation axis is perturbed (same as what happens with the weight of a spinning top to its inclination.
-If one considers the law of rotation periods as a function of aphelia (red dots in Figure \ref{Fig:08} top), we obtain – to a small error – the variations of inclination of the rotation axis.
-Since we are in a closed system, this ratio must be constant for each planet, and all planets should follow the same power law of aphelia ($\mathcal{M}$ being actually "hidden" in the transfer).
+In Figure \ref{Fig:05}, we see that there is a difference in amplitude and behavior of the $\mathcal{G}$ and kinetic moments of planets, both quantities being observations.
+Yet, the perihelion delays (Figure \ref{Fig:02}), the areal velocities (Figure \ref{Fig:04}) and the planetary rotations (Figure \ref{Fig:06}, top) display power laws of aphelia, whose behavior contrasts for instance with that of the kinetic moment (Figure \ref{Fig:05}).
+The areal velocity being linearly linked to the kinetic moment of planets (equation \ref{eq:02c}), this must be the level at which the transfer is achieved.
+Given the instantaneity and reciprocity of Galilean systems, any torque acting on the Sun is returned to Earth, whose rotation axis is perturbed.
+If one considers the law of rotation periods as a function of aphelia, we obtain – to a small error – the variations of inclination of the rotation axis.